Latin American cities hold massive Women's Day marches

 In recent days, Chilean senators approved a bill aimed at giving women an equal voice in drafting a new constitution, while the president strengthened punishment for femicide, or the murder of women because of their gender.

-In Mexico’s capital, a march was expected to bring women into the streets in record numbers as they head to the public square fronting the national palace, fueled especially by anger over femicides, which have more than doubled over the last five years.
+In Mexico’s capital, an afternoon march was expected to bring record numbers of women into the streets fueled by anger over femicides, which have more than doubled over the last five years.

-“I’m going to march for each and every woman in this country, for the dead and the living, for the victims of violence,” said Carmen Rojas, 52, in Mexico City.
-“We have to raise our voices.”
+In the morning, women at Mexico City’s massive public square painted the ground with the names of women who have recently been killed, while in the suburb of Ecatepec, a group of women led a march and performance against gender violence, including wearing black plastic bags and calling out, “We’re women, not trash.”

 In Colombia, women in Bogota plan to celebrate the capital’s first female mayor, while protests are also expected over a recent court ruling that upheld limits on abortion.